holt/syringe/README.md

                 // ...
 ```

 ## Questions

 ### "Does injection work with constructor functions?"

-Indeed it does.
-Here'a another simple example - create a data object:
+Indeed it does, and we'll demonstrate it with another simple example.
+Create a data object:

 ```javascript
 var syr = Syringe.create({